danwhitston/auction-api/README.md

 As we're using Express >4.16, we can use the built-in `.json()` method, and have no need of the `bodyparser` package.

 Because we're using MongoDB via docker-compose for local running, we don't need auth.
 This does not obviate the need for auth in cloud environments, but we can look at alternative methods that are more secret-preserving than dotenv.

+The noun for each 'item' is 'auction', as that seemed more expressive, and also means we can place multiple items in one auction at a later point, if we so choose.